-Smyrna Seahawk Cheerleaders will be competing in competitions for the 2023 season.
+Smyrna Cheerleaders chosen to be on competitive squads will be participating in a minimum of three competitions for the 2025 season.
 More information on each competition will be provided during the season.
 Each competition will have an arrival meet up time.
 Athletes will be required to stay together with coaches at competitions once meet up time has approached.
 We also ask that all cheerleaders sit together after they compete as well.
 Competitions are long days and we suggest that you pack your cheerleader activities and snacks.
 We highly recommend homework, books, and chargers.